raspberrypilearning/3D-scene/en/step_5.md

 --- /collapse ---

-You could also or create more complexity by programming your sprites from front to back:
+You could also or create more complexity by programming your sprites from front to back.

 --- collapse ---
 ---